Detection of Glottal Closure Instants from Raw Speech using Convolutional Neural Networks: Methodology

 \subsection{Dilated CNNs and Multi-task learning}

-Recently, Deep Dilated Convolutional Neural Networks (DCNNs) are shown to learn useful representations for standard speech processing tasks very well \cite{yu2015multi}\cite{van2016wavenet}.
-Since, a dilated convolution is mathematically equivalent to regular convolution with a kernel with zeros inserted in between, stacked dilated convolutions allow an exponential increase in context, while still being linear in the number of parameters.
-The proposed DCNN (Figure 2) comprises of convolutional layers that function as feature extractors, so that a fixed sized representation is obtained for a speech window.
-Max pooling is used after every convolutional layer with a kernel size and stride of 2, in order to halve the signal size, while doubling the dilation at every convolutional layer to increase the context of the representation learnt at any layer.
+Recently, Deep Dilated Convolutional Neural Networks have been shown to learn useful representations for several speech processing tasks \cite{yu2015multi}\cite{van2016wavenet}.
+Since, a dilated convolution is mathematically equivalent to regular convolution with a kernel with zeros inserted in between, stacked dilated convolutions allow an exponential increase in context with a linear increase in parameters.
+The resulting reduction in parameters provides a regularization effect to the CNN improving its generalization on test data.
+The proposed neural architecture comprises of convolutional layers that function as feature extractors, so that a \emph{shared} representation is obtained for a speech window.
+Max pooling is used after every convolutional layer with a kernel size and stride of 2 while doubling the dilation at every convolutional layer to increase the corresponding receptive field at each layer.
 Scaled Exponential Linear Units (SELU) \cite{klambauer2017self} activation functions are used between convolutional layers in order to normalize the activations.
 SELU ensures the benefits of explicit normalization (E.g., batch-normalization \cite{ioffe2015batch}) while being identical implementation-wise during train and test phase, unlike techniques such as batch normalization.

-Since both the classification and regression tasks are to be performed on the same input frame ($w_{i}$) it is natural to share the features learned across the tasks which is the core idea behind multitask learning \cite{caruana1998multitask}.
-Thus, an input frame $w_{i}$ is first fed to the DCNN to extract the feature vector that goes into two identical subnetworks performing classification and regression.
-A sigmoid activation is used at the output of the classification branch and a Hard-tanh \cite{gulcehre2016noisy} function is used for regression (instead of a linear activation to suppress out-of-window predictions).
-The activations of the penultimate layer of the feature extractor are reshaped such that the effective receptive field for the classifier/regressor subnetwork corresponds to $w_{d}$ in the input-signal space.
-Note that this is an important step that ensures the restriction of the classification and regression tasks over the centre $w_{d}$ within each data-frame of length $w_{i}$ .
+Since both the classification and regression tasks are to be performed on the same input frame ($w_{i}$) the features are jointly learned which is the core idea behind multitask learning \cite{caruana1998multitask}.
+Thus, an input frame $w_{i}$ is first fed to the CNN to extract the feature vector that goes into two identical subnetworks performing classification and regression.
+A sigmoid activation is used at the output of the classification branch and a Hard-tanh function is used for regression (instead of a linear activation to suppress out-of-window predictions).